Mixture Model Auto-Encoders: Deep Clustering through Dictionary Learning: Introduction

 \emph{Model-based deep learning} is an emergent methodology for marrying the interpretability of signal processing models with the learning efficiency and representational power of neural networks \cite{shlezinger2020model}.
 It has shown success in various imaging applications~\cite{tolooshams2020deep, wu2019learning, tolooshams2018scalable, aggarwal2018modl}.
 The model-based approach starts with a generative model of data, which enables the incorporation of domain knowledge.
 The unfolding of classical optimization algorithms then leads to multi-layer neural networks for conducting inference.
 This connection enables the use of deep learning tools (e.g. backpropagation, graphics processing units) for accelerated learning \cite{tolooshams2021pudle}, while maintaining the interpretability of the original model.

 We introduce \emph{Mixture Model Auto-Encoders} (MixMate), a novel architecture for \emph{model-based deep clustering} of images.
 It is derived from a mixture of sparse dictionary learning models, inspired by the wealth of evidence for the sparsity of natural images with respect to suitable dictionaries \cite{Aharon06, starck2015sparse}.
 MixMate comprises $K$ different auto-encoders with an attention module, all of which are parameterized by a set of cluster-specific dictionaries.
 We train the network with a loss function from the classical Expectation-Maximization algorithm \cite{dempster1977maximum}.
 These properties enable MixMate to achieve superior clustering performance on benchmark image datasets with far fewer parameters.
-MixMate also exhibits other benefits, such as an interpretable architecture, a simpler initialization scheme, and the ability to cluster incomplete data.
+MixMate also exhibits other benefits, such as an interpretable architecture, a simpler initialization scheme, and the ability to cluster incomplete data.\footnote{Our code can be found at \href{https://github.com/al5250/mixmate}{https://github.com/al5250/mixmate}}